eNMS-automation/eNMS/docs/automation/scripts.rst

 ::

-  def job(args):
-      # Script that does nothing
-      task, node, results = args
-      # add your own logic here
-      # results is a dictionnary that contains the logs of the script, as well
-      # as a "sucess" boolean variable that indicates whether the script was
-      # run successfully or not
-      results[node.name] = {
-          'success': True,
-          'logs': 'what will be displayed in the logs' }
+  from eNMS.scripts.models import multiprocessing

   parameters = {
       'name': 'script that does nothing',
-      'node_multiprocessing': True,
+      'device_multiprocessing': True,
       'description': 'does nothing',
       'vendor': 'none',
       'operating_system': 'all'
   }

+  @multiprocessing
+  def job(script, task, device, results, payloads):
+      # add your own logic here
+      # results is a dictionnary that contains the logs of the script
+      return True, 'logs', 'payload'

 After adding a new custom script, you must reload the application.
 Custom scripts must be added to the ``eNMS/source/scripts/custom_scripts`` folder.
 Inside that folder, you are free to create subfolders to organize your custom scripts any way you want: eNMS will automatically detect all python files.